dragonchain/dragonchain/docs/usage/permissioning.md

 ---

-This is a permission document which allows all endpoints by default, but only allows creating transactions with the transaction type: `banana`.
+This is a permissions document that allows all operations on all actions by default, but only allows creating transactions with the transaction type:
+`banana`.
 Additionally, it also has disabled creating/updating/deleting api keys in order to avoid privilege escalation.

 ```json
 {